Probate Q&A Series

 Detailed Answer

-After registration, you can continue administering the trust under North Carolina law.
+After moving administration to North Carolina, you can continue administering the trust under applicable law.
 Next, you must retitle or transfer each asset into the trust’s name.
 For North Carolina real property, prepare and record a new deed conveying the property to the trustee of the trust.
 For bank and brokerage accounts, contact each institution, provide the trust documents and trustee certification, and complete required account forms.
 Update beneficiary designations on retirement plans and life insurance policies if you intend the trust to receive those proceeds.

 What about assets that currently sit outside the trust?
-If you find assets that you intended to fund into the trust but never moved, you still have the power to transfer ownership into the trust.
+If you find assets that you intended to fund into the trust but never moved, you may be able to transfer ownership into the trust if the current owner has authority to do so.
 Real property requires a deed; personal property may need a written assignment or an amended schedule of trust assets.
 If the trust creator has passed away and those assets remain outside the trust, they will pass under North Carolina probate law, not the trust.
-You can pursue summary administration for small estates under N.C.G.S. § 28A-13-2, or open a full estate administration in the clerk’s office.
+You can pursue collection by affidavit for certain small estates under N.C.G.S. § 28A-25-1, or open a full estate administration in the clerk’s office.

 Proper funding protects your trust’s integrity and avoids unintended probate.
 Planning now reduces delays, cuts fees, and honors the trust creator’s goals.